Tomatoes Growing in My Garden

 Winter Squash: pumpkins, butternut, spaghetti, and acorn squash (harvested in the autumn months after they reach maturity)

 The soil must drain properly.
-Plant the seeds in hills (2-3 seeds each) one inch deep.
+Plant the seeds in hills (2-3 each) one inch deep.
 Space them 2-3 feet apart.
 Thin as needed to produce the strongest plant.

 Cloche or Cloth for Protection